ikespand/awesome-machine-learning-fluid-mechanics/README.md

 - [Deep-Flow-Prediction](https://github.com/thunil/Deep-Flow-Prediction) has the code for data generation, neural network training, and evaluation.

 - [TensorFlowFoam](https://github.com/argonne-lcf/TensorFlowFoam) with few tutorials on TensorFlow and OpenFoam.

+- [Reduced-order modeling of reacting flows using data-driven approaches](https://github.com/kamilazdybal/ROM-of-reacting-flows-Springer) have a Jupyter-Notebook example for the data driven modeling.

 ## Tutorials
 -  [Tutorial on the **Proper Orthogonal Decomposition (POD)** by Julien Weiss](https://depositonce.tu-berlin.de/bitstream/11303/9456/5/podnotes_aiaa2019.pdf "Tutorial on the **Proper Orthogonal Decomposition (POD)** by Julien Weiss"): A step by step tutorial including the data and a Matlab implementation.
 POD is often used for dimensionality reduction.